Steven Doerr, MD

-For patients with diarrhea, intravenous fluid administration and electrolyte repletion may be necessary.
+For patients with diarrhea and dehydration, intravenous fluid administration and electrolyte repletion may be necessary.
 Dietary and nutritional regimens may also assist with chronic diarrhea.
 Finally, improvement of immune system function with antiretroviral therapy in HIV-infected individuals may also lead to improvement of symptoms.

 How is microsporidiosis prevented?